 Love Makes You Evil: Played with interestingly.
 Cobb's love for Mal prompted him to Mind Rape her in order to get her out of Limbo.
 In turn, the brainwashed Mal ruined Cobb's life to make sure he would commit suicide with her.
 Cobb then knowingly risked the lives of his crew by trying to keep Mal alive in his dreams, whereupon she constantly sabotaged his jobs and attempted to kill his comrades so that he would join her in Limbo.
 You follow all that?

-Magic A Is Magic A: The rules of the dream world and extraction are continually elaborated upon throughout the movie, in fact the movie makes more sense when you take notes.
+Magic A Is Magic A: The rules of the dream world and extraction are continually elaborated upon throughout the movie; the movie makes more sense when you take notes.

 Dom's repetition of Saito's words about dying alone as an old man, filled with regret.